bolstad/csvparser/README.md

 	 * @param str     $delimiter Set the field delimiter (one character only).
 	 * @param str     $enclosure Set the field enclosure character (one character only)
 	 * @param type    $escape    Set the escape character (one character only).
 Defaults as a backslash.
+     * @param bool    $autoDetectHeader Try to auto detect header rows - if false, line 1 i always used
 	 * @return bool
  */